 Linux typically provides two GUIs, KDE and Gnome.
 But there are millions of alternatives such as LXDE, Xfce, Unity, Mate, twm, ect.

-A rough estimate of UNIX viruses is between 85 -120 viruses reported till date.
+A rough estimate of UNIX viruses is between 85 -120 viruses reported to date.

 Linux has had about 60-100 viruses listed till date.
 None of them actively spreading nowadays.